Connect with others who understand.

 • 1 in 67 if a parent has MS

-Multiple sclerosis may affect just one generation.
+These numbers suggest there may be a genetic component to MS. However, you can get MS even if nobody in your family has it.
+Also, multiple sclerosis may affect your generation without having affected your parents’ generation or vice versa.
 “All my siblings have it,” said one MyMSTeam member.
 “My oldest sister has been diagnosed.
 My younger sister and brother have symptoms but won’t get diagnosed.
 No one in our family that we know of has it except us.
 Weird.”

 Some MyMSTeam members urged others to share complete family histories with doctors.
 One described this experience: “My brother was having problems with his vision, and the doctor couldn’t pinpoint the problem.
 I asked him, ‘Did you tell the doctor your sister has MS?’
 The answer was no. As soon as he did, they tested him for MS and guess what?”